wecodemore/wpstarter/docs/10-WP-Starter-Command.md

 composer wpstarter
 ```

 has to be considered as "opt-out" form where no step are selected to be skipped, rather than "opt-in" form where no step has been selected to run.
-This is why ` --ignore-skip-config` and `--skip-custom` can be used as the only option even if has been said those are ignored in "opt-in" mode.
+This is why ` --ignore-skip-config` and `--skip-custom` can be used as the only option even if it has been said those are ignored in "opt-in" mode.

 ## Command-only steps

-The step names passed as argument to `wpstarter` command in "opt-in" mode must be recognized as valid steps to be run.
+The step names passed as arguments to `wpstarter` command in "opt-in" mode must be recognized as valid steps to be run.

 Which means that they are either default steps or steps added to `custom-steps` configuration.

-In both cases those steps would also be run every time Composer installs or updated dependencies or when the `wpstarter` command is run on its simplest form.
+In both cases those steps would also be run every time Composer installs or updates dependencies or when the `wpstarter` command is run on its simplest form.

-Sometimes, however, might be desirable run some steps on demand ("opt-in" mode) but **not** running them after every Composer install or update.
+Sometimes, however, it might be desirable run some steps on demand ("opt-in" mode) but **not** to run them after every Composer install or update.

 That can be obtained by adding steps to `command-steps` setting, which format is identical to `custom-steps`.

-That setting has the exact same format of `custom-steps` setting, but steps added to `command-steps` **are only took into account when running the command in "opt-in" mode**, allowing for "picking" them explicitly.
+That setting has the exact same format of `custom-steps` setting, but steps added to `command-steps` **are only taken into account when running the command in "opt-in" mode**, allowing for "picking" them explicitly.

-For example, imagine to have a custom step that run `yarn` for each package of type "wordpress-plugin" or "wordpress-theme" of a given specific vendor.
-Such script could be written without making a WP Starter step, but using WP Starter is convenient because:
+For example, imagine a custom step that runs `yarn` for each package of type "wordpress-plugin" or "wordpress-theme" of a given specific vendor.
+Such script could be written without making a WP Starter step, but using WP Starter is convenient because it provides an:

 - easy way access to relevant paths
 - easy way to find target packages, thanks to WP Starter `PackageFinder` object
-- easy (and OS-agnostic) way to run shell process via WP Starter `SystemProcess` object build on top of [Symfony `Process` component](https://symfony.com/doc/current/components/process.html).
+- easy (and OS-agnostic) way to run shell processes via WP Starter `SystemProcess` object built on top of [Symfony `Process` component](https://symfony.com/doc/current/components/process.html).

 What's relevant here about such step class would be: